noguntuberu/joy-react-table/README.md

-# React Datatable - Simple React based data table.
+# Joy React Datatable - Simple React based data table.
 A simple and declarative datatable which offers much flexibility with as little configuration as possible.

 This data table was created to:
 * provide a simple pluggable data table that required little configuration yet offered great flexibility.
-* gives more control to the developer.
+* gives more control and joy to the developer.

 This datatable is only optimized for web views.